rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 The `get_pc_base_stat`, `set_pc_base_stat`, `get_pc_extra_stat` and `set_pc_extra_stat` functions are equivalent to calling `get_critter_base_stat`, `set_critter_base_stat`, `get_critter_extra_stat` and `set_critter_extra_stat` with `dude_obj` as the critter pointer.
 None of these stat functions take perks into account, and neither do they do range clamping to make sure the stats are valid.
 Use the normal `get_critter_stat` function to get a correctly perk adjusted and range clamped value for a stat.

 The `set_stat_min` and `set_stat_max` functions can be used to set the valid ranges on stats.
 Values returned by `get_current_stat` will be clamped to this range.
 The `set_pc_stat_*` functions only affect the player, the `set_npc_stat_*` functions only affect other critters, and the `set_stat_*` functions affect both.

-The input functions are only available if the user has the input hook turned on in **ddraw.ini**.
-Use `input_funcs_available` to check.

 The graphics functions are only available if the user is using graphics mode 4 or 5.
 Use `graphics_funcs_available` to check; it returns 1 if you can use them or 0 if you can't.
 Calling graphics functions when `graphics_funcs_available` returns 0 will do nothing.